daypack-dev/daypack-lib/README.md

 ## Architecture and limitations

+Daypack does not aim to be a general solver, and only supports a limited set of constraints (which are listed above).
-Daypack only uses a backtracking search procedure with pruning (implemented using lazy sequences), and does not use any advanced or potentially more efficient constraint solving techniques
+Also Daypack only uses a backtracking search procedure with pruning (implemented using lazy sequences) for solving the constraints, and does not use any advanced or potentially more efficient constraint solving techniques.

 It is subsequently inferior to a lot of other automatic task scheduling software, and cannot accomodate very complex scheduling scenarios

-Nevertheless, it might still be useful as a simple and standalone personal task scheduler
+Nevertheless, we hope that the supported constraints are powerful enough for a simple and standalone personal task scheduler

 More detailed docs on the way